n8rob/al-qasida/data_processing/README.md

 ## Processing data

 Once all data is downloaded, you should be able to run the primary script in this directory, `create_dataset.py`.
-This should organize data and prepare it to run the AL-QASIDA evaluation in the [`../eval`](../eval) directory.
-(We have already run `./prompt_templates/json/make_template_jsons.py` to prepare prompt templates for monolingual commands; outputs are already provided.)
+This should organize and store the data for your next step: running the AL-QASIDA evaluation in the [`../eval`](../eval) directory.

 Example command: